paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

     k = num(k_bytes)
     // still OK: combine() would've failed for (d, m) but is saved by `rnd`

-_“What if bad randomness is used in a hedged sig?”_
+> What if bad randomness is used in a hedged sig?

-_“What if nonce is reused in a hedged sig?”_
+> What if nonce is reused in a hedged sig?

 The deterministic part would still produce new random valid signature, also without leaking `k`: